Mikejo5000/vsts-docs-pr/release-notes/2018/jul-10-vsts.md

 ### Connect or disconnect Azure Active Directory as a Project Collection Admin

 A Project Collection Administrator (PCA) can now [connect or disconnect their account from Azure Active Directory](/vsts/organizations/accounts/connect-account-to-aad?view=vsts).
 Previously this had to be done by an account owner.

-### Set up or remove billing as a Project Collection Admin

-In order to [set up billing](/vsts/billing/set-up-billing-for-your-organization-vs?view=vsts) and link an account to an Azure subscription you previously needed to be the account owner.
-Plus, if your account was linked to an Azure subscription that you couldn’t access, the only way to get it removed was to call support.
-Now a Project Collection Administrator (PCA) can set up or remove billing.

 ## Feedback